 Those nominated must have had an impact beyond performing their normal job duties.
 These efforts would be broad in scope (affects many departments or units, or people), and has been sustained contributions for many years (some nominees have made contributions in excess of 15 years).
 Examples of this might include serving as chair of a cross-departmental task force whose findings or actions moved MIT’s mission forward (e.g. Kendall project or Task force on Undergraduate Education.
 Another example might be initiating and nurturing a new student program such as MISTI, DLab, Global Education and Global alliances.)

 This individual also could have been the driving force behind the creation of a revitalized graduate community or the Campaign for Students.
 Finally, the nominee should have created important, lasting and varied contributions to the MIT community.
 The recipient normally has had a significant portfolio of service to MIT.

-If you have any questions about the Gordon Y Billard Award please contact via email.
+If you have any questions about the Gordon Y Billard Award please contact us via email.

 Submit a nomination

 - Stu Schmill '86, Dean of Admissions and Student Financial Services, OVC